JEE Main-July 2022 admit cards to be out soon; check details here

 -

-The National Testing Agency (NTA) will soon issue JEE Main-July session admit card soon which candidates can download from the official website- jeemain.nta.nic.in.
+The National Testing Agency (NTA) will issue Joint Entrance Examination Main (JEE-Main) second session admit card on Thursday which candidates can download from the official website- jeemain.nta.nic.in.

-At present, there has been no confirmation from the officials regarding the date for the release of the hall ticket.
-With the July Session of JEE Main 2022 starting on 21st, the JEE Main admit cards are likely to be released soon.

 Candidates who have successfully submitted the form will only be able to download the admit card.
 Before the hall ticket, NTA will also release the advanced information slip in which candidates will get the details regarding the examination city and centre allotted to them.